 Securing future sourcing and boosting economic growth in producing countries

 The spice market is under increasing pressure.
 Growing consumer and commercial demand for spices and the shifting of spice farmers to the production of other commodities are important factors.
 Moreover, there is a growing awareness of sustainability issues in the spice sector and the need to address them.
 These issues include loss of biodiversity, overuse of chemicals and pesticides, water use, and lack of access to finance.
-By 2020, end users in the food industry such as Unilever will demand 100% sustainable spices.

 For more information, visit the SSI website

 The SSI aims to have 20% of all EU imports of pepper (black and white) as well as 10% of the volumes of three other spices sustainably produced by 2015.
 The main focus is on 7 high-volume/high-value spices: pepper, chili, turmeric, ginger, vanilla, cloves and cinnamon.

 |Impact on MDGs|

 20% of Western European black and white pepper supply sustainably produced

 Increasing market supply of authentic, natural and sustainable spices will boost the economies of main export countries Indonesia, Vietnam and India.